gnugat-legacy/SoulMeMaybe/README.md

 >
 > So soul me, maybe?

-NetSoul is a protocol used in EPITECH university allowing its students to:
+**SoulMeMaybe** is a simple client for NetSoul, a protocol used in EPITECH university allowing its students to:

-* use internet;
-* locate each others;
-* send instant messages.

-**SoulMeMaybe** is a simple client for NetSoul, sending ping requests so internet can be accessed (localization and IM won't be implemented).
+1. **use internet**;
+2. **log their active presence**;
+3. localize each other;
+4. instant message.

+By simply sending ping requests, **SoulMeMaybe** only supports the two first points and does not plan on doing more.

 # Installation